 And while Downtown Asheville seems to be teetering on the verge of oversaturation, the city located just 23 miles south is beginning to blossom in beautiful ways.

-Hendersonville boasts many of the same attractions– an eclectic downtown area, excellent restaurant scene, gorgeous Blue Ridge Mountain scenery, and ample outdoor activities– but on a much smaller scale.
+Hendersonville boasts many of the same attractions– an eclectic downtown area, excellent restaurants, gorgeous Blue Ridge Mountain scenery, and ample outdoor activities– but on a much smaller scale.
 And the rural regions outside the city offer just as many activities as its charming downtown area.

 Best Things to Do in Hendersonville NC Guide

 - Explore Downtown Hendersonville

 - Visit the Henderson County Heritage Museum